 Vermont Native Fish Species

-Find Great Fresh Water Fishing in Every Region of Vermont
+Find Great Fresh Water Fishing for Trout Salmon Bass in Vermont

-Welcome to Vermont Living’s easy-to-use guide to some of the best fishing holes in Vermont.
+Vermont is a great place to go freshwater fishing.
+While ocean fishing is not available we do offer sensational fishing opportunities in our clean freshwater lakes, mountain streams, and rivers.
 Discover Vermont fishing for trout, bass, salmon, pickerel, pike, sunfish, eels, and more.
-Ask us about VT Fishing or share your photos, comments and updates.
-To feature your Guide Service or Vermont sporting goods business, contact us.
+Ask us about VT Fishing or share your VT Guide Service or Vermont sporting goods business, contact us.

 Vermont Fish Species

-Also known as “Square tails,” this species of trout is found in every area of Vermont.
+Also known as “Square tails” or “Brookies”, these species of trout are found in every area of Vermont.
 A native of North America, the brook trout enjoys cold, clear waters and can be taken on artificial flies, spinning lures, and live bait where permitted.
 Brook trout eat aquatic insects, worms, leeches, other fish, frogs, and crustaceans.

 BROWN TROUT – AVG.
 LENGTH 8″-18″